microsoft/azure-health-data-services-workshop/README.md

 # Microsoft Azure Healthcare APIs Workshop

 # Introduction
-Hello and welcome to the Azure Healthcare APIs Workshop!
+Hello User and welcome to the Azure Healthcare APIs Workshop!
 In this workshop, we present a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.

 # Who is the Azure Healthcare APIs Workshop for?
 This workshop is intended for **healthcare system integrators**, **independent healthcare software vendors**, and other **healthcare IT professionals**.
 Before beginning in the workshop challenges, participants are expected to have the following: